I love pallets!

 20. Pallet Desk

-This desk could work for both working or as a craft station.
-I love the drawer area under the bottom side of the desk.
+This desk could work for working desk or as a craft station.
+I love the drawer area on the bottom side of the desk.
 It is a very versatile piece.

 21. The Rustic Cooler Stand

 This is an awesome cooler.
 If you like to entertain a lot during the warmer summer months then this would be a great addition to your outdoor décor.

 22. Storage Chest